 If you have not applied for a smart ID, it will save you time if you can have it done at the same time.
 You will submit the biometric data once for both the Smart ID and the passport

 Make a follow-up

 How long does it take to get a passport in South Africa?

-Although it is not mandatory that you make an appointment when you plan to visit the Department of Home Affairs office, doing so will expedite the process.
-If you are applying for renewal online, you may make the appointment online.
+Although it is not necessary to make an appointment when you plan to visit the Department of Home Affairs office, if you do it you will accelerate the process.
+If you are applying for renewal online, you should make the appointment online.
 Also, it is important to remember that you cannot renew a South African passport once it expires.
 This means that you must start the process early before the expiration date.
 If you let it expire, you will have to make a fresh application for a new passport.
-So you can avoid the tedious process of applying for a new one by renewing it 5 months before it expires.
+So you can avoid the difficult process of applying for a new one by renewing it 5 months before it expires.

 Renewing a British passport in South Africa

 Although it is easier to renew SA passport, the procedure for British passport renewal South Africa is a little bit complicated.
 Even though, the process can be done online, from your workplace or at home.
 But the renewal can only be affected if her Majesty's office accepts your request.
 The renewal process must take place through the UK government official website.
 If you have no idea how to go about it, then seek help from a knowledgeable agent.

 You will visit the official British Government website and choose the passport renewal option.
 Here, you will be required to answer a few questions regarding your age and other relevant details.
 You will then be required to fill an application form and pay the necessary application fee.
 It means that you must have a credit card approved for international purchase.
 Please note that it costs you a little more doing it here as compared to the amount paid by those renewing the document from the UK.
 Banks will also levy additional fees and currency exchange fee.